-3. Collections which return values of methods such as IMap.keySet, IMap.values, IMap.entrySet, MultiMap.get, MultiMap.remove, IMap.keySet, IMap.values, contain cloned values.
+- 3. Collections which return values of methods such as IMap.keySet, IMap.values, IMap.entrySet, MultiMap.get, MultiMap.remove, IMap.keySet, IMap.values, contain cloned values.
 These collections are NOT backup by related Hazelcast objects.
-So changes to the these are NOT reflected in the originals and vice varia.

-reflected in the originals, and vice-versa.

-- 4. Most of the Hazelcast operations throw an RuntimeInterruptedException (which is unchecked version of InterruptedException) if a user thread is interrupted while waiting a response.
+So changes to the these are NOT reflected in the originals, and viceversa. - 4.
+Most of the Hazelcast operations throw an RuntimeInterruptedException (which is unchecked version of InterruptedException) if a user thread is interrupted while waiting a response.
 Hazelcast uses RuntimeInterruptedException to pass InterruptedException up through interfaces that don't have InterruptedException in their signatures.
 Users should be able to catch and handle RuntimeInterruptedException in such cases as if their threads are interrupted on a blocking operation. - 5.
 Some of Hazelcast operations can throw ConcurrentModificationException under transaction while trying to acquire a resource, although operation signatures don't define such an exception.
 Exception is thrown if resource can not be acquired in a specific time.
 Users should be able to catch and handle ConcurrentModificationException while they are using Hazelcast transactions.